Why Are Pumpkins Part of Halloween?

 Shorter days and nippy nights herald the onset of autumn.
 For kids across America that means time to find the perfect pumpkin for this year’s Jack-O-Lantern.
 But who is Jack and what do carved pumpkins have to do with Halloween?

 The Jack in Jack-O-Lantern.
 Our tale begins with legends about a guy named “Stingy Jack.”
-Jack had a reputation for manipulation and deceit.
-He was always looking to avoid work and make a buck at someone else’s expense.
-Word of his misdeeds had made it all the way to Hades and Satan himself.
+Jack had a reputation for manipulation and deceit, always looking to avoid work and make a buck at someone else’s expense.
+Word of his misdeeds made it all the way to Hades and Satan himself.

-Curious to see if such a scoundrel really existed, the Master of the Underworld set out to find Jack.
-When they met Jack was drunk and thought his end had come.
-He asked Satan if he could enjoy one more drink before departing.
-They went to a local bar.
+Curious to see if such a scoundrel really existed, the Master of the Underworld set out to find Jack, who was drunk when they met.
+Thinking his end had come, Jack asked Satan if he could enjoy one more drink before departing and they went to a local bar together.

-Over beers Jack cooked up a scheme for their drinks to be free.
-Satan could turn into a coin to be used for payment and then later resume his normal form and go home.
+Over beers, Jack cooked up a scheme with Satan to cheat the bar owner so their drinks would be free.
+Satan would turn into a coin that Jack would use for payment.
+Later Satan would resume his normal form and go home.
 Satan thought it would be great fun and agreed.

-At the end of the evening, Satan turned into the coin.
-But rather than give it to the bartender, Jack put the “coin” into his pocket next to a silver cross.
+Satan turned into the coin at the end of the evening.
+But rather than give it to the bartender, Jack put the “coin” into his pocket alongside a silver cross.

-But be careful what you ask for.
-When Jack died Saint Peter obviously wouldn’t let him into heaven.
-And Satan wouldn’t let him into Hades, after all, that was what Jack himself had demanded.
-So Jack had to return to the surface.
-But it was dark and he complained he couldn’t find his way.
-Satan tossed him an ember from the flames of Hell.
-Jack placed it into a hollowed turnip to use as a lantern.
+But as they say, be careful what you ask for.
+When Jack died, he was denied entry to heaven, and Satan wouldn’t let him into Hades.
+After all, Satan reminded him, that was exactly what Jack himself had demanded.
+So Jack had to return to the surface, where it was dark.
+Jack complained he couldn’t find his way, so Satan tossed him an ember from the flames of Hell.
+Jack placed it into a hollowed turnip, whcih he used as a lantern.

-Ever since Jack has wandered the Earth with his turnip lamp.
-Nighttime travelers seeing strange lights sometimes think they have spotted Jack.
+Jack has wandered the Earth with his turnip lamp ever since.
+Nighttime travelers seeing spooky, strange lights in the distance, sometimes think they have spotted Jack.

 What Does Stingy Jack Have to Do with Pumpkins?
-Nothing, except for contributing the name Jack to Jack-O-Lantern.
+Absolutely nothing, except for contributing the name Jack to Jack-O-Lantern.

-In Ireland and Scotland people put lanterns with scary faces outside their homes to keep evil spirits away, especially during the festival of Samhain, which is observed at the end of harvest season on October 31 and November 1.
+People in Ireland and Scotland traditionally put lanterns with scary faces outside their homes to keep evil spirits away, especially during the festival of Samhain, which is observed at the end of harvest season on October 31 and November 1.
 Spirits and faries were thought to be unusually active at that time.
 The lanterns were carved from gourds, turnips and beets.

-When settlers came to America their stories and traditions came with them.
-Here they found a North American variety of squash, the pumpkin, was perfect for carving lanterns.
+Early American settlers brought their stories and traditions with them, including those regarding scary autumn lanterns.
+Here they found pumpkins, a North American variety of squash, were perfect for carving lanterns.

-These lanterns, however, were typically created more to scare younger children than evil spirits, as is seen in the 1867 illustration from Harper’s Weekly.
-Incidentally, the Harper's article laments that this “quaint” custom was being abandoned by the “rising” generation.
+In America, however, the lanterns were more typically created to scare young children than evil spirits, as is seen in the 1867 illustration from Harper’s Weekly.
+Incidentally, the Harper's article laments that the “rising” generation was abandoning this “quaint” custom.
 Seems even 150 years ago “old” folks thought young people were a rebellious lot.

 Stingy Jack is still wandering.
-Maybe he’ll be one of the trick-or-treaters in your neighborhood this Halloween.
+Maybe he’ll come to your door as a trick-or-treater this Halloween.